Orleans Tech took me and changed my life in just six months.

 I had definitely matured and gotten on a straighter track while in Kansas, but being back in the old neighborhood really did test me.
 I felt myself starting to be drawn into those old temptations for trouble.
 As my mom fought for her life, I promised her I would fight for mine, too….that I would make something of myself, do something productive, and pursue a real future.
 That pursuit landed me at the doorstep of Orleans Technical College.
 I was very intrigued by stories of how they have helped people change their lives, and in only 6-months.
 I thought about all the “bad” I got into during six months and thought to myself, “okay, Daniel, why not see what good you can get into during that same time frame!”

 From the moment I walked through those doors it was like I had a second family dedicated to helping me –and at times pushing me–to turn my life around.
 They were understanding of my challenges and never once considered “passing me up” because I couldn’t afford much.
 On the contrary, they were complete pros at securing me the necessary financial aid.
 I will always be indebted to Debbie Bello, Director of Admissions– if not for her welcoming manner and total belief in me–I very well could have ended up back in Kansas or still running with that bad crowd.

-I graduated at the top of my class at Orleans Tech’s Air Conditioning, Refrigeration and Heating training program.
+I graduated at the top of my class at Orleans Tech.
 I won the Tradesperson award.
 I was even awarded a new car thanks to the Vehicles for Change program and North Penn Mazda, for the ways I overcame life challenges.
 I share these achievements not to brag about myself, but to encourage everyone reading this that you should never give up.
 With people and programs like Orleans Tech all you need is even a small desire to do something better for yourself and to be willing to work at it.
 Then, like me, in just six months you’ll be amazed at where your life is leading you!